 Melika tried to scroll past the photo.
 She decided the painting was in her timeline because of geo-data her phone was transmitting.
 Melika thought Tumblr was just trying to show her something it thought she’d be interested in.
 However, when Melika attempted to scroll past the photo, the next image on her dashboard was Home again.
 This time, the barest edge of the oak frame was visible.

 Melika started to sweat.
 This was not a computer error.
-She knew that she was about to have a prophecy.
 Ever since her vision in the elevator, Melika had been plagued by foretellings.

 Melika had gotten much better at staying calm when she saw her nightmares brought to life.
 If she started to scream or make a scene every time she saw herself get decapitated or watched a building burn in a fire no one could see but her, Melika would have been institutionalized.
 She’d been down that path once.
 No thank you.
 Never again.

 And, so, while in Terre, as her phone began to scroll so quickly that the images of Home looked like choppy, projected film reel, Melika did her best to stay calm.
 The view of Sabine’s painting gradually pulled away from the tight zoom that had initially been presented to Melika.
 Home was resting on a desk that Melika recognized.
 The desk was in Tracy Houston’s office at Hodges.
-Melika had gone to Tracy’s office with Sabine on a couple of different occasions.
-Tracy had been Sabine’s advisor when Sabine was in school, and they’d stayed on close terms since.
 Just as Melika began to mentally place whose desk Home was resting on, a knife entered the frame on her phone and slashed a huge gash in the painting.